 Ōmāpere, Opononi and Waipoua

-As you approach the seaside sister settlements of Ōmāpere and Opononi you’ll notice the immense sand dunes of Niwa, the northern head of the harbour.
-A walking track leads to an old signal station on Arai Te Uru, the south head.
-Take a boat trip across the harbour to the giant dunes where you can try dune surfing or get your adrenalin pumping with an informative jet ski tour of the harbour.
-Take a walk on the beach between Koutu and Kauwhare where you will find the Koutu Boulders, one of the Hokianga’s best kept secrets.
-These dual settlements are the main hub for the southern Hokianga Harbour, home to cafes and restaurants, plenty of accommodation options including boutique and luxury stays, and cultural experiences and historical points of interest.
-The cultural centre, Manea Footprints of Kupe adds another reason to visit, sharing the story of Kupe, the great Polynesian explorer and immersing visitors in Te Ao Māori (the Māori world) through storytelling and carvings.
-Further south of the harbour is the Waipoua Forest, domain of Tāne Mahuta, the Lord of the Forest, and Te Matua Ngahere, the Father of the Forest - Aotearoa New Zealand’s largest and oldest living kauri trees.
-Learn of legends, gods and myths on a guided journey through Waipoua Forest, or explore the forest trails and discover the giant kauri trees, on your own.
+As you approach you’ll notice the immense sand dunes of Niwa, the northern head of the harbour.
+At the south head, a walking track leads to an old signal station on Arai Te Uru, with spectacular views.
+Take a boat trip across the harbour to the giant dunes where you can try dune surfing, or get your adrenalin pumping with an informative jet ski tour of the harbour.
+At low tide a walk on the beach between Koutu and Kauwhare further up the harbour will reveal the Koutu Boulders, one of the Hokianga’s best kept secrets.
+Manea Footprints of Kupe is a must visit in this area, sharing the story of Kupe the great Polynesian explorer in a 4D theatre, and immersing visitors in Te Ao Māori (the Māori world) through storytelling and carvings.

 Dargaville etc Maungaraho Rock